Adopt rmscene For .rm Read/Write (0005-rmscene-dependency)

 Guidance For Development

-from a wheel orpin a specific commit/tag in
+rmscenefrom a wheel or pin a specific commit/tag insetup.py/requirements.txtas needed.

 Build blocks from our in-memory notebook and call

-to iterate blocks, orhigher-level tree helpers if needed.
+rmscene.read_blocks(binary_io)to iterate blocks, or higher-level tree helpers if needed.

 Follow-ups